 • Divinity reveals itself in every facet of the world.

 • Every being, man and animal, is a derivative of the Divine.
 As such, all are gods and goddess.

 • Most pagan religions do not have gurus or messiahs.

 • Doctrine is superseded by one’s own responsibility.

 • Solar and lunar cycles are significant in pagan worship.

 Any form of paganism is false doctrine.
-Paul addressed this perversion of the truth in his letter to the believers in Rome (Romans 1:22-27).
-These people were worldly and materialistic, worshipping created things rather than the Creator.
+Paul addressed this perversion of the truth in his letter to the believers in Rome (Romans 1:22–27).
+The people Paul described were worldly and materialistic, worshipping created things rather than the Creator.
 They worshipped trees, animals, and rocks, going so far as to abuse their bodies in deviant sexual practices to revel in their passions.
 Paul then goes on to tell us why they did this and the end result:

 “Furthermore, since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done” (Romans 1:28).

 In spite of common assumptions, most pagan worshippers claim they don’t believe in Satan.
 However, there’s no question that Satan is their chief source of influence and control.
 Though they will deny it, they deify him in their worldly and sensual practices.
-Paul tells us plainly how Satan works in the lives of people without God, through his power, his signs, his deceit, his lies:
+Paul tells us plainly how Satan works in the lives of people without God, through his power, his signs, his deceit, and his lies:

 “The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness” (2 Thessalonians 2:9–12).